marvinrusinek/angular-10-quiz-app/README.md

 <h2>Angular Quiz App</h2>

 <h4>Overview</h4>
+<p>Hey everyone! 🎉</p>
+<p>I'm excited to share the Angular quiz app I've been working on!
+It's built entirely with Angular, and I would love for you to check it out.</p>
-<p>This is a dynamic and interactive quiz application built with Angular, designed to present users with a series of questions across various categories.
-It features timed quizzes, multiple choice and single-answer questions, as well as explanations for each answer.</p>
+<p>This dynamic and interactive quiz application built entirely with Angular is designed to present users with a series of questions across various milestones.
+It features timed quizzes, multiple-answer and single-answer questions, as well as explanations for each question.
+The app allows you to take engaging quizzes, navigate between questions smoothly, and provide real-time feedback based on your answers.
+The app is still a work in progress.
+I'm actively refining the functionality and optimizing the performance, with a few features still under development.</p>

 <h4>Features</h4>
 <ul>
   <li>Multiple Question Types: Support for multiple-answer and single-answer questions.</li>
-  <li>Timer: Each question comes with a countdown timer to simulate a real-time quiz experience.</li>
+  <li>Timer: Each question has a countdown timer to simulate a real-time quiz experience.</li>
   <li>Score Tracking: Keeps track of the user’s score based on correct answers.</li>
   <li>Explanations: Displays explanations for correct/incorrect answers after each question is answered.</li>
   <li>Navigation: Users can navigate between questions using 'Next' and 'Previous' buttons or directly using the URL.</li>